gablabc/PyFD/README.md

 The motivation behind the `PyFD` package was to realize that these various explanability methods can be unified through the lens of **Functional Decomposition** ([Our Paper](https://proceedings.mlr.press/v238/laberge24a.html)).
 More specifically, let $B$ be a probability distribution over the input space.
 Then the model $h$ can be decomposed as follows

 $$ h(x) = E_{z\sim B}[h(z)] + \sum_i h_{i,B}(x_i) + \sum_{i\lt j} h_{ij,B}(x_{ij}) + \ldots,$$

 where $h_{i, B}(x_i)$ are called the *main effects* and only depend on a single feature.
 The remaining terms $h_{u,B}(x_u)$ with
 $|u|\geq 2$ are called *interactions* and depend on multiple features simultaneously.
-The PDP/SHAP/PFI explainers can all be expressed in terms of this fonctional decomposition.
+The PDP/SHAP/PFI explainers can all be expressed in terms of this functional decomposition.

 <p align="center">
   <img src="./docs/Images/unification.png" width="500">